-Our last stop was for a sit down lunch at a local restaurant called El Huerto.
-We were treated to two appetizers: a refreshing and shocking pink beet gazpacho…
+Our last stop is for a sit down lunch at a local restaurant called El Huerto.
+I treated myself to two appetizers: a refreshing and shocking pink beet gazpacho…

 and some chilled scorpionfish tapas.
 These were served with a creamy aioli and black salt on top.
 I had never eaten scorpionfish or black salt before.
 It tasted pleasantly shrimpy.
 Do you know how some people don’t like to eat animals like rabbits or deer because they are so cute?
 You will not feel that way about the scorpionfish.
 Observe:

 I feel zero guilt about eating that miserable looking MF.
 Suck it, scorpionfish!!!